molpopgen/fwdpy/docs/plugins.rst

 Stateful fitness objects
 ''''''''''''''''''''''''''''''''''''''''

+.. note:: Currently, stateful models are buggy/not working.
+This is under investigation.

 A stateful model requires extra data that must be passed to the fitness function.
 Let's call the type of the extra data data_t.
 A fitness function is therefore

 .. code-block:: cpp